Your Child’s Learning

 - Children in Y5 and Y6 have special lessons delivered by the School Nurse.
 Children are shown a video about the main features of puberty and any questions they may have will be answered.
 You have the right to withdraw your child from this particular lesson and are asked to give your written consent.
 You are welcome to view the subject matter of the video before you make up your mind.

 We offer a wide variety of clubs that take place before school, during lunch break and after school.
-Some of the activities we offer are: art and craft, music, sports, eco action team, gardening.
+Some of the activities we offer are: music, sports, quiz, debates and gardening.

 LEARNING AT HOME